nubenetes/awesome-kubernetes/docs/freelancing.md

 ## Alternatives.
 Contractor Management / Umbrella Company solutions
 - If you are not earning substantial amounts of money, Umbrella Companies are a cheaper option than being self-employed in Spain.
 They generate invoices for you, pay social security, deduct tax and file your tax return at the end of the year.
 - They offer solutions across Europe, the Middle East and Africa.
 - Most of the time the umbrella company will want you to work as a freelancer.
-Otherwise it's a B2B contract role for employees, and your Umbrella company will raise invoices to the client, with whom you will be signed a contract if you get shortlisted (although many clients will reject an increase in the invoice).
+Otherwise it's a B2B contract between the umbrella company and the client, raising the invoices to the client (they will probably reject it).
 - [paystream.co.uk: What is an umbrella company?](https://www.paystream.co.uk/umbrella/what-is-an-umbrella-company/)
 - [umbrellaselector.com/Spain](http://umbrellaselector.com/Spain)
 - [freelance.es](https://freelance.es/) Work like an umbrella company